On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

-The simplest form of statistical algorithms are algorithms that can be implemented using evaluations of Boolean functions on a random sample.
+The simplest form of algorithms that we refer to as statistical are algorithm that can be implemented using evaluations of Boolean functions on a random sample.
 Formally, for a distribution $D$ over some domain (in our case all $k$-clauses) $\SAMPLE$ oracle is the oracle that given any function $h: X \rightarrow \{0,1\}$ takes a random sample $x$ from $D$ and returns $h(x)$.
-While lower bounds for this oracle are easiest to state, the strongest form of our lower bounds is for algorithms that use $\VSTAT$ oracle defined in \cite{feldman2013statistical}. $\VSTAT(t)$ oracle captures the information about the expectation of a given function that is obtained by estimating it on $t$ independent samples. \begin{definition} Let $D$ be the input distribution over the domain $X$.
-For an integer parameter $t > 0$, for any query function $h: X \rightarrow \{0,1\}$, $\VSTAT(t)$ returns a value $v \in \left[p- \tau, p + \tau\right]$ where $p = \E_D[h(x)]$ and $\tau = \max \left\{\frac{1}{t}, \sqrt{\frac{p(1-p)}{t}}\right\}$. \end{definition} This oracle is a strengthening of the standard oracle defined by Kearns \cite{kearns1998efficient} that uses the same tolerance $\tau$ for all query functions.
+While lower bounds for this oracle are easiest to state and interpret, the strongest form of our lower bounds is for algorithms that use $\VSTAT$ oracle defined in \cite{FeldmanGRVX:12}. $\VSTAT(t)$ oracle captures the information about the expectation of a given function that is obtained by estimating it on $t$ independent samples. \begin{definition} Let $D$ be the input distribution over the domain $X$.
+For an integer parameter $t > 0$, for any query function $h: X \rightarrow [0,1]$, $\VSTAT(t)$ returns a value $v \in \left[p- \tau, p + \tau\right]$ where $p = \E_D[h(x)]$ and $\tau = \max \left\{\frac{1}{t}, \sqrt{\frac{p(1-p)}{t}}\right\}$. \end{definition} This oracle is based on the well-known statistical query oracle defined by Kearns \cite{kearns1998efficient} that uses the same tolerance $\tau$ for all query functions.
+The $\VSTAT(t)$ oracle corresponds more tightly to access to $t$ samples and allows us to prove upper and lower bounds that closely correspond to known algorithmic bounds.

 We show that the distribution complexity parameter $r$ characterizes the number of constraints (up to lower order terms) that an efficient statistical algorithm needs to solve instances of either problem.
 For brevity we state the bound for the planted $k$-SAT problem but identical bounds apply to Goldreich's $k$-CSP.
-Our lower bound shows that any polynomial time statistical algorithm needs $\tilde{\Omega}(n^r)$ constraints to even {\em distinguish} clauses generated from a distribution with a planted assignment from random and uniform $k$-SAT clauses.
+Our lower bound shows that any polynomial time statistical algorithm needs $\tilde{\Omega}(n^r)$ constraints to even {\em distinguish} clauses generated from a distribution with a planted assignment from uniformly random constraints (the decision problem).
 In addition, exponential time is required if $\tilde{\Omega}(n^{r-\eps})$ clauses are used for any $\eps > 0$.